brayanfv/Avaliacao-SImplesDental/README.md

-# Description
+## Description
-This API allows you to register, edit, list and delete professionals and their respective contacts.
+This API is designed for managing professionals and their contacts, making it a great foundation for CRM platforms, HR systems, or internal team directories.This API allows you to register, edit, list and delete professionals and their respective contacts.
 Ideal for CRM systems or team management.